2019–20 Hibernian F.C. season: Scottish Cup

-League Cup
+Scottish League Cup

 Hibs entered the 2019–20 Scottish League Cup at the group stage, and a 2–0 win at Elgin City in their final match clinched a place in the last 16.
 Elgin player Kane Hester was booked during the match; he was later charged with conspiring to con betting company Bet365 by placing bets that he would receive a yellow card, but was found not proven.

 Hibs were drawn at home to Championship club Greenock Morton in the last 16.
 Hibs needed extra time to defeat Morton and reach the quarter-finals, where they were drawn away to Kilmarnock.
 By winning a penalty shootout Hibs progressed to the semi-finals, where they were paired with holders Celtic.

 Hibs lost 5–2 to Celtic in the semi-final.
 Two days later, and with the team sitting in 10th place in the league, head coach Paul Heckingbottom was sacked by Hibs.